 - Entrants will be deemed to have accepted these rules and to agree to be bound by them when entering for this award.

 Komla Dumor Award Application Process for Registration

-Important Note: if applicant does not meet the criteria but want to develop journalism skills for those persons the BBC provide practical advice at http://www.bbc.co.uk/academy/journalism
+Important Note: If the applicant does not meet the criteria but wants to develop journalism skills for those persons the BBC provides practical advice at http://www.bbc.co.uk/academy/journalism